isomerpages/isomerpages-govtech/media/media-releases/_posts/2013-07-24-singapore-continues-to-enhance-cyber-security-with-a-five-year-national-cyber-security-masterplan-2018.md

 ---
-layout: post
-title:  "Singapore Continues to Enhance Cyber Security with a Five-Year National Cyber Security Masterplan 2018"
+title: 'Singapore Continues to Enhance Cyber Security with a Five-Year National Cyber Security Masterplan 2018'
 permalink: /media/media-releases/singapore-continues-to-enhance-cyber-security-with-a-five-year-national-cyber-security-masterplan-2018
-date: 2013-07-24
+date: 2013-07-24T00:00:00.000Z

 ---

 The Government today launched a five-year National Cyber Security Masterplan 2018 to further secure Singapore's cyber environment.
 Developed through a multi-agency effort led by IDA under the guidance of the National Infocomm Security Committee (NISC), the Masterplan provides an overarching strategic direction to help Government and organisations in strengthening resilience against cyber threats.

 Announcing the launch at the Information Security Seminar 2013, Minister for Communications and Information Dr Yaacob Ibrahim said, "Adopting a collaborative approach across the public, private and people sectors, the Masterplan will enhance the security of Singapore's critical infocomm infrastructure and address the security of businesses and individuals.
 This will create a truly robust infocomm ecosystem and improve our quality of lives."